jonathan-laurent/AlphaZero.jl/README.md

 * Generic interfaces make it easy to add support for new games or new learning frameworks.
-* Being between one and two orders of magnitude faster than competing alternatives written in Python, this implementation can solve nontrivial games on a standard desktop computer with a GPU.
+* Being between one and two orders of magnitude faster than competing alternatives written in pure Python, this implementation can solve nontrivial games on a standard desktop computer with a GPU.
 * The same agent can be trained on a
   [cluster of machines](https://www.youtube.com/watch?v=JVUJ5Oohuhs) as easily as on a